AP Glossary

 Why this matters for advantage play

-Standalones are the cleanest accounting in progressive AP — what you see on the meter is what one machine alone has accumulated.
-This makes the math simpler but the cycles slower, which usually means longer waits between +EV windows.
+Standalones are the cleanest accounting in progressive AP — what you see on the counter is what one machine alone has accumulated.
+This makes the math simpler but the cycles slower, which usually means longer waits between player-favorable windows.

 Cross-Reference